 People often spit the word ‘blogger’, to denote their distaste and distrust.
-The bloggers of our imagination are often dilettantes, second hand journalists, or fake news peddlers.
+The bloggers of our imagination are dilettantes, second hand journalists, or fake-news peddlers.

 They’re giving bloggers a bad name.

-But still, even with the ones you can trust, beware.
+But even with the ones you can trust, beware.

-When you’re out for a bike ride with your mates do you ever have the feeling you’re being watched?
+Do you ever have the feeling, out on the bike, that you’re being watched?
 Is someone taking rather too much delight in every mangled puncture repair or poor wardrobe choice?
 Do they carry a notebook in their jersey pocket and furtively jot things down?

 This is research.